adershsanthosh/Algoooeee/Readme.md

     git clone YOUR_FORK_URL
     ```

+5. Once the clone is successfull you will see the folder got created as "Algoooeee"

+### Step 3: Setting up and run the app from scratch

-5. Navigate into the newly created project directory:
+1. Navigate into the newly created project directory:

     ```bash
     cd Algoooeee
     ```

+2. Create a python virtual envionment and install the libraires required:

+    ```bash
+    python -m venv venv
+    source venv/Scripts/activate
+    pip install -r requirements.txt
+    python main.py
+    ```

+    You should see the packages got installed succcessfully into the venv

+3. Create file .env in the root folder for Upstox API key [Sandbox APIs Documentation](https://upstox.com/developer/api-documentation/sandbox):

+    ```
+    # .env file content
+    UPSTOX_API_TOKEN="YOUR_ACTUAL_UPSTOX_API_TOKEN_HERE"
+    ```

-### Step 3: Configure the Original ("Upstream") Repository
+### Step 4: Configure the Original ("Upstream") Repository

 To keep your local copy in sync with the main project repository, you should add the original repo as an "upstream" remote.